Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 In this guide I assume you have a Linux desktop or laptop as your main computer.
 Windows users will need to google a bit for additional procedures in some steps of this guide.
 For example, to connect to the HTPC computer using SSH Linux users can do it natively, Windows users need to use additional software such as [PuTTY](https://www.putty.org/).

-During normal use of your HTPC your will control it with a gamepad.
+During normal use of your HTPC your will control it with a gamepad, ether if you choose Kodi or EmulationStation as the main frontend.
 However, a keyboard and mouse will be required during the installation and configuration.
+You can use the wireless interface to connect to the internet, however during the installation a wired connection is necessary to setup the wifi interface.
+If you want to store your media in a NAS I strongly recommend to connect the NAS and the HTPC with a wired Ethernet connection.

+This tutorial focuses on using an Intel video card because it is available as an integrated video card in 99% of al PCs and usually works plug-and-play.
+If you want to use your discrete AMD or NVidia card you need to do some changes related to the video configuration.

 In Linux/Unix usually here are several ways of doing things, each with its pros and cons.
 In this guide I will use `systemd` as much as possible to configure services.
+This sometimes makes the configuration slighly more complicated that alternatives but saves memory and resources in your HTPC which is good for low-end PCs.

 ## User name and HTPC computer name